Cramped Legroom On Flights Unlikely To Change, Despite Congressional Mandate

 Leff notes that while travelers like to complain about tighter seats and less legroom, they don't seem to be flying less or paying more for extra space because of it.

-Another reason why the FAA may not mandate more room between rows of seats is because such a new regulation would run counter to President Trump's orders that federal agencies repeal regulations, not add more of them.
+Another reason the FAA may not mandate more room between rows of seats is that such a new regulation would run counter to President Trump's orders that federal agencies repeal regulations, not add more of them.

 "The bottom line is, I don't expect that people are going to get more room back," Garcia says, "but at least they won't be worse off."